 Competition crowdsourcing is mostly used by companies in need of new ideas.
 They create a contest between individuals (sometimes organized in groups) and the best idea(s) is rewarded.
 These contests are usually high adrenaline events that generate a few happy winders and lots of sore losers, while trying to provide a fun experience and enriching experience.
 I call this type of crowdsourcing "flock milking".
 Examples: Xprize and the Mio project.

-Crowdsourcing comes from the realization that companies (i.e. closed and hierarchical (feudal) organizations) can use the new technology to coordinate input from a very large number of entities, including a mass of individuals, the crowd.
-The relation remains asymmetrical between the outsourceR, a closed, intrinsically individualistic organization and the outsourceE.
-The only thing that changes is the nature of the outsourceE.
-Instead of being one entity (individual or organization) executing a particular set of tasks, it is now an informal group of individuals, the crowd.
-In the eyes of the outsourceR the role of the outsourceE is the same.
-Although the different nature of the outsourceE forces the outsourceR to slightly modify its practices.
+This practice comes from the realization that companies (i.e. closed and hierarchical organizations) can use some of the tools and techniques developed by the open source culture to coordinate a very large number of individuals and extract value from the crowd.
+The relation remains asymmetrical between the company, a closed, intrinsically individualistic organization and the crowd.
+In the eyes of the company, the role of the crowd is similar to the role of an outsourcee, although the different nature of the crowd forces the company to modify its practices.